 Find out how much storage space is available

 Your Mac can show you how much storage space is being used by various categories of files, and how much space is available for additional files.
-As you follow the steps in this article to free up storage space, this storage information will update automatically.
+As you take the steps in this article to free up storage space, this storage information updates automatically.

 - macOS Ventura or later: Choose Apple menu > System Settings, click General in the sidebar, then click Storage on the right.